SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 ```

 ### GET /transfer/apps
-Retrieve the list of currently available app instances on the server.
+Retrieve the list of currently available app types on the server.

 Response codes:
 - 200 OK: apps are available